hakancangunerli/Bulldawg-Assistant/README.md

 Made at Codehub at UGA.

-Contributors: Jackson, Ashwin, Nachiket, Jun
+Contributors: John, Ashwin, Nachiket, Jun